MicrosoftDocs/bot-docs/articles/thirdparty-channels/channel-kik.md

 ms.prod: bot-framework
 ms.date:
 ms.reviewer:
 ---

 # Connect a bot to Kik

-Configure your bot to communicate using the Kik messaging app.
+To configure your bot to communicate using the Kik messaging app, complete the steps described in this article.

 ## Install Kik on your phone